 The “burden of proof” rests on the applicant, who must provide as much evidence as possible, of all kinds, showing direct or collateral progeny and the tradition of belonging to a Sephardic community of Portuguese origin.
 In fact, since a very large number of Spanish Jews migrated to Portugal when they were expelled from Spain, proving Spanish ancestry from families known to have lived in Portugal is also acceptable.
 Please note that our internal Experts’ Committee verifies the information provided but does not run genealogical studies itself.

-- Filling and signing in good faith an application form with all the required personal details, including the place of residence.
+- Filling and signing in good faith an application form (see bellow)with all the required personal details, including the place of residence.

 - A simple copy of a valid passport (page containing personal data, picture and signature) expiring date larger than 6 months.

 - A birth certificate (including name and parents’ name, proof of name changes when applicable, place and date of birth).

 - A valid and specific power of attorney (when not presented by the applicant himself).

 Applicants are expected to provide different means of proof and it is understood that they will not be the same in each particular case and some people won’t be able to provide all of them:

 - Personal – family name, records and documents (including image, video and audio) of family ceremonies, weddings, burials, registration at Jewish communities, birth certificates, property deeds, bibliography and book quotes, copies of inquisition archives and alike.

 - Genealogical – According to the Conservatória dos Registos Centrais the certificates issued by the Jewish communities must be followed by the applicant’s genealogical tree.
 Therefore, the certificate must be provided with the genealogical tree indicating dates and places of ancestor’s birth, death and marriage.

 - The family tree should be as complete as possible, based in the submitted documentation.